kristpapadopoulos/toronto-house-prices/README.md

 # toronto-house-prices
 A preliminary data driven study on Toronto house prices

-1) install requirements.txt for packages used in the study
+1) Install requirements.txt for packages used in the study

 2) Toronto Real Estate Board Home Price data is extracted from pdf from Feb 2012 to Oct 2020